falcon-eyrie/falcon-fklab-extensions/docs/examples/ripple_detection.rst

        considered for  updating signal statistics and for event detection.
    - stream events (bool)
    - stream statistics (bool)
+   - delayed (bool) - decide if the stimulation after ripple detection should be delayed or ontime.

 .. note:: As their is two RippleDetectors, these states are available for each processor.